 The Center is required by State statute to adopt an annual appropriated cash basis budget for all funds.
-The specific timetable for fiscal year 2023 is as follows:
+The specific timetable for fiscal year 2024 is as follows:

 - 1. Prior to January 15, the Superintendent and Treasurer submit to the Board of Education a proposed operating budget for the fiscal year commencing the following July 1.
 The budget includes proposed expenditures and the means of financing for all funds.
 Public hearings are publicized and conducted to obtain taxpayers' comments.
 The purpose of this budget document is to reflect the need for existing (or increased) tax rates. - 2.
 By no later than January 20, the Board-adopted budget is filed with the Columbiana County Budget Commission for tax rate determination. - 3.
 Prior to April 1, the Board of Education accepts, by formal resolution, the tax rates as determined by the Budget Commission and receives the Commission's certificate of estimated resources which states the projected revenue of each fund.
 Prior to July 1, the Center must revise its budget so that total contemplated expenditures from any fund during the ensuing year will not exceed the amount stated in the certificate of estimated resources.
 The revised budget then serves as a basis for the appropriation measure.
 On or about July 1, the certificate of estimated resources is amended to include any unencumbered balances from the preceding year as reported by the Center Treasurer.
 The certificate of estimated resources may be further amended during the year if projected increases or decreases in revenue are identified by the Center Treasurer.
-The amounts reported as the original and final budgeted amounts in the budgetary statements reflect the amounts in the certificate of estimated resources when the original and final appropriations were adopted. - 4.
-By July 1, the annual appropriation resolution is legally enacted by the Board of Education at the fund level of expenditures, which is the legal level of budgetary control.
-State statute permits a temporary appropriation to be effective until no later than October 1 of each year.
-Resolution appropriations by fund must be within the estimated resources as certified by the County Budget Commission and the total of expenditures and encumbrances may not exceed the appropriation totals. - 5.
-Any revisions that alter the total of any fund appropriation must be approved by the Board of Education. - 6.
-Formal budgetary integration is employed as a management control device during the year for all funds consistent with the general obligation bond indenture and other statutory provisions.
-All funds completed the year within the amount of their legally authorized cash basis appropriation. - 7.
-Appropriations amounts are as originally adopted, or as amended by the Board of Education through the year by supplemental appropriations, which either reallocated or increased the original appropriated amounts.
-All supplemental appropriations were legally enacted by the Board prior to June 30, 2023; however, none of these amendments were significant.
-The budget figures, as shown in the accompanying budgetary statement, reflect the original and final appropriation amounts including all amendments and modifications.
+The amounts reported as the original and final budgeted amounts in the budgetary statements reflect the amounts in the certificate of estimated resources when the original and final appropriations were adopted.

-NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2023
+NOTES TO THE BASIC FINANCIAL STATEMENTS FOR THE FISCAL YEAR ENDED JUNE 30, 2024